-At Evidence Partners, we believe in the power of evidence-based research.
+At DistillerSR, we believe in the power of evidence-based research.
 As a software company, we believe in harnessing the power of technology to make the lives of researchers easier, allowing them to work more efficiently and effectively.

 There’s a lot of hot tech emerging with the potential to cause a paradigm shift in the systematic review community.
 So how is technology solving today’s biggest systematic review challenges?
 Let’s take a look: